 University communities in Central Europe in turn imported sophisticated music of a century or two ago from France and Italy; like ‘classical’ music today, cultivating the sounds of the past symbolised international outlook, education, power, and social prestige.

-5 research teams in the United Kingdom, Poland, The Netherlands, Germany, and the Czech Republic implement this project through:
+5 research teams in the United Kingdom, Poland, The Netherlands, Germany/Switzerland, and the Czech Republic implemented this project through:

 - joint meetings